 Speaking of savagely ripping out hundreds of delicate hairs using piping hot insect excretions, I'd like to mention something else that seems to be just as excruciatingly painful for many: managing client expectations.
 (What?
 You didn't think I was going to write an entire post about vaginas, did you?
 Actually, never mind.
 You're right.
 That's so something I would do.)

-As a small business owner in a service-oriented business, you deal with clients a lot.
+As a freelancer you deal with clients a lot.
 A lot.
 And clients can be a godsend, or they can be a nausea-inducing nightmare.
-Sometimes, when they cross over into monster mode, it's a function of their personality, but more often, it has to do with something else:
+Sometimes, when they cross over into monster mode, it's a function of their personality, but more often, it has to do with something else: expectations.

 “So sorry it took me weeks to get back to you.
 Here's my feedback.
 Now, how fast can I get the edits??!?!”